TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 SOC ACE Project and Finance Officer

-Prior to joining the SOC ACE Team, Nik worked in the School of Social Policy at the University of Birmingham.
+Prior to joining the SOC ACE team, Nik worked in the School of Social Policy at the University of Birmingham.
 She has held various positions in addition to volunteering for charities such as Citizens Advice and Teaching Adults GCSE and Level 2 Maths.
-She has a background in Engineering and the Medical and Biomedical field with research experience in implants and replacements, fracture fixation and restoration.
+She has a background in engineering and the medical and biomedical field with research experience in implants and replacements, fracture fixation, and restoration.